stonezyg/modernize-apps-katacoda/scenarios/moving-existing-apps/04-migrate-jms.md

 a JMS Topic, which is then consumed by listeners (subscribers) to that topic to process the order using [Message-driven beans](https://docs.oracle.com/javaee/6/tutorial/doc/gipko.html), a form of Enterprise JavaBeans (EJBs) that allow Java EE applications to process messages asynchronously.

-In this case, the `InventoryNotificationMDB` is subscribed to and listening for messages from the `ShoppingCartService`.
-When an order comes through the ShoppingCartService, a message is placed on the JMS Topic.
+In this case, the `src/main/java/com/redhat/coolstore/service/InventoryNotificationMDB.java`{{open}} is subscribed to and listening for messages from the class in `src/main/java/com/redhat/coolstore/service/ShoppingCartService.java`{{open}}.
+When an order comes through the `ShoppingCartService`, a message is placed on the JMS Topic.
 At that point, the `InventoryNotificationMDB` receives a message and if the inventory service is below a pre-defined threshold, sends a message to the log indicating that the supplier of the product needs to be notified.